cynthia/yael/doc/matlab_interface.rst

   which is very inefficient when :math:`k` is small compared to the number of vectors.

+* ``yael_hamming`` is used to compute the Hamming distances between binary vectors represented in a compact form.
+The function also allows one to get only the Hamming distances below a threshold (range search).

 * ``yael_L2sqr`` computes all the square distances between two sets of vectors.
 Therefore, it computes :math:`n_1\times n_2` distances.